paravsingla/paravsingla.github.io/now.md

 ### Work:

-I did an internship in a finance/tech company where I worked on a Python/Django based microservice application.
-The internship lasted till the mid of December, after which, I was extended an offer to join as a full time employee, which I think was very kind of them.
+I am an Associate Software Engineer at a very large association which creates, among other things, processors for mobile devices.

 ### College:

-I have one semester of college remaining where I have some course work and a thesis to do.
-I expect the workload to be fairly light so I'll be participating in my other usual stuff.
+I graduated this year.
+(Yay!)

 ### Freelancing:

 I've started taking freelance projects again now.
-I'm currently building a niche ecommerce store for a company.
+I'm currently building an LMS for a company.

 ### Music: